ThemeBoy/SportsPress/readme.txt

 * Fix - Check that selected columns are in array to avoid warning.
 * Localization - Add Czech translation.
 * Localization - Add Slovak translation.
-* Localization - Add Polish translation.
+* Localization - Add Polish translation by karimjarro.

 = 0.4.2 =
 * Feature - Enable selecting columns to display in single league table.